Tap To Call Now

 Michigan has a 3-year statute of limitations for actions related to personal injuries or wrongful death, including car and truck accidents.
 Minors and individuals who are incapacitated may have more time to file a lawsuit.
 Preparing legal documents and investigating the cause of the accident can take considerable time.
 To avoid missing deadlines, speak to a truck accident lawyer as soon as possible.

 Yes, interstate fright carriers can be sued for accidents that occur outside their home state.
 Lawsuits can be filed in the county where the accident occurred or in the county where the plaintiff or defendant resides or conducts business.
 Even if your truck accident occurred outside state lines, you’re still covered by Michigan’s no-fault auto insurance.
-For specifics about your case, ask a Grand Rapids truck accident lawyer.
+For specifics about your case, schedule a free consultation.

-Contact a Grand Rapids Truck Accident Attorney Today
+Contact a Grand Rapids Truck Accident Lawyer Today

-If you were injured in an accident with a tractor-trailer, box truck, bus, or commercial vehicle, contact Barrix Law Firm today.
+If you were injured in an accident with a tractor-trailer, box truck, bus, or commercial delivery vehicle, contact Barrix Law Firm in Grand Rapids today.
 We will do everything in our power to investigate your claim, gather evidence, and negotiate for a fair settlement that compensates you for all your losses.
-Get in touch with us today to schedule a free in-depth consultation with an experienced Grand Rapids truck accident lawyer.
+Give us a call or complete our online intake form to schedule a free in-depth consultation with an experienced truck accident lawyer.